Hypospadias

 Surgical Procedures

-1. Urethroplasty: This involves reconstructing the urethra by mobilizing and repositioning tissue to create a new urinary opening.
+Urethroplasty: Reconstructive surgery that involves moving and re-positioning tissue to create a new urinary passage.

 Post-operative Care